 When you put time into creating social content, you want to see engagement, right?

-If you’re a passionate brand or business marketer testing and tracking your Twitter marketing tactics, your answer should be yes.
+If you’re a passionate social media marketer busy creating and fine-tuning your Twitter marketing strategy, your answer should be yes.
 There are a handful of social platforms you can post your content to in order to get that engagement.
 In this article, we’ll go over the best time to post on Twitter and why posting at a specific time matters.

-Twitter has 126 million daily users.
-That’s a lot of people who have the chance to see your brand’s content.
-It’s not always easy to Google “Best time to post on Twitter” and find a succinct answer.
+Since Twitter's algorithm update now allows users to organize their feed chronologically, optimizing your social schedule to post at the right times is more important than ever.
+However, we found that it’s not always easy to Google “Best time to post on Twitter” and find a succinct answer.
 In fact, most times, you’ll get different answers the more articles you read.
 We’ll go over how you can find your brand’s best time to post based on personal analytics.

-If you’re on Twitter (which I assume you are), everything you do is about engagement.
+On Twitter (and most social media platforms), everything you do is about engagement.
 You follow brands and people you connect with, favorite their tweets, and retweet things that you deem interesting enough to have on your Twitter profile.

-It’s not a surprise that brands on Twitter are rolling out well-crafted and thoughtful ad campaigns.
+It’s not a surprise that brands are rolling out well-crafted and thoughtful ad campaigns as part of their Twitter strategy.
 The more tailored the content is to the audience, the more likely the audience is to engage with the brand.
+Let's breakdown exactly what engagement means and how it affects your posting strategy.

 On Twitter, there are Impressions and Engagements.
 Upon understanding these terms, there is also Engagement rate.